-1 Trai ns Tasman Energy Group's Rule change request 1
+1 Tra ns Tasman Energy Group's rule change request 1

-1.1 The Rule change request 1
+1.1 The rule change request 1

-1.2 Rationale for Rule Change Request 1
+1.2 Rationale for rule change request 1

-1.3 Solution proposed in the Rule Change Request 2
+1.3 Solution proposed in the rule change request 2

 1.4 Commencement of Rule making process 2

-1.5 Consultation on draft Rule determination 2
+1.5 Publication of draft rule determination 2

-2 Dra ft Rule Determination 4
+2 Fina nl rule determination 4

-2.1 Commission's draft determination 4
+2.1 Commission's determination 4

 2.2 Commission's considerations 4

-2.3 Commission's power to make the Rule 4
+2.3 Commission's power to make the rule 4

 2.4 Rule making test 5

-2.5 Other requirements under the NEL - Revenue and pricing principles 6
+2.5 Other requirements under the NEL - revenue and pricing principles 6

 3 Con nmission's assessment approach 7

-4 App proach to cost allocation and negotiated services 8
+4 App Approach to cost allocation and negotiated services

 4.1 Negotiated services 8

-4.2 Cost allocation method.
-8
+4.2 Cost allocation method 9

 5 Con sultation on changes to cost allocation method 10

-5.1 Rule Proponent's view 10
+5.1 Rule proponent's view 10

 5.2 Stakeholder views 10

-5.3 Analysis 11
+5.3 Draft determination and analysis 11

-5.4 Draft conclusion 14
+5.4 Final determination 14

 6 Pub lication of numeric allocators 15

-6.1 Rule Proponent's view 15
+6.1 Rule proponent's view 15

 6.2 Stakeholder views 15

-6.3 Analysis 16
+6.3 Draft determination and analysis 16

-6.4 Draft conclusion 19
+6.4 Final determination 20

-7 Am endment of negotiated distribution service pricing principles 20
+7 Am endment of negotiated distribution service pricing principles 21

-7.1 Rule Proponent's view 20
+7.1 Rule proponent's view 21

-7.2 Stakeholder views 20
+7.2 Stakeholder views 21

-7.3 Analysis 21
+7.3 Draft determination and analysis 22

-7.4 Draft conclusion 22
+7.4 Final determination 24

-A 1.
-1. 22
+Abbı eviati ons 25

-Abbi reviat ions 23
+A Regu latory framework for cost allocation method and negotiated services 26

-Abbi ılatory framework for cost allocation method and negotiated services
+Regu A.1 latory framework for cost allocation method and negotiated services Negotiated services

-Regu 24
+26

-Regu A.1 ılatory framework for cost allocation method and negotiated services 24 24
+A.1 A.2 Negotiated services 26 28

-1 Trans Tasman Energy Group's Rule change request
+1 Trans Tasman Energy Group's rule change request

-1.1 The Rule change request
+1.1 The rule change request

-On 7 December 2013, Trans Tasman Energy Group (Rule Proponent) made a request to the Commission to make a rule regarding the contents of and consultation on the cost allocation method and its role in the negotiation framework (Rule Change Request).
+On 7 December 2013, Trans Tasman Energy Group (rule proponent) submitted a rule change request to the Commission seeking to make changes to the cost allocation method and its role in the negotiating framework (rule change request).

-1.2 Rationale for Rule Change Request
+1.2 Rationale for rule change request

-In this Rule Change Request the Rule Proponent seeks to:
+In this rule change request the rule proponent seeks to:

-- improve customer engagement in the cost allocation method; - increase transparency in the cost allocation method; and - improve certainty regarding how prices are derived for negotiated distribution services.
+- improve customer engagement with respect to the cost allocation method; - increase transparency of the cost allocation method; and - increase certainty regarding how prices are derived for negotiated distribution services.

-The Rule Proponent states that the cost allocation method is a primary input to establishing prices for negotiated distribution services.
-As such, it argues that as an important part of the negotiation process, the cost allocation method should be open to review so customers can assess the appropriateness of any changes to DNSPs' cost allocation methods.
-It also notes that as a "method", it should fall under the general categories subject to the distribution consultation procedures.1
+The rule proponent states that the cost allocation method is a primary input to establishing prices for negotiated distribution services.
+As such, it argues that as an important part of the negotiation process, the cost allocation method should be open to review so customers can assess the appropriateness of any changes to a distribution network service provider's (DNSP) cost allocation method.
+It also notes that as a "method", it should fall under the general categories subject to the distribution consultation procedures.

-The Rule Proponent is concerned that the current requirements for the cost allocation method in the National Electricity Rules (NER) are not sufficiently transparent to enable effective negotiation of prices under Part D of the NER.
-The Rule Proponent is specifically interested in the numeric value of allocators.
+The rule proponent is concerned that the current requirements for the cost allocation method in the National Electricity Rules (NER) are not sufficiently transparent to enable effective negotiation of prices under Part D of the NER.
+The rule proponent is specifically interested in the numeric value of allocators.
 An allocator is the method by which a cost is split between different categories, and the numeric value is the quantity of costs being added to each category.
-Without the numeric value included in the cost allocation method, the Rule Proponent states that customers cannot establish for themselves whether the price offer is compliant with the NER, including whether the same cost was allocated more than once.2
+Without the numeric value included in the cost allocation method, the rule proponent states that customers cannot establish for themselves whether the price offer is compliant with the NER, including whether the same cost was allocated more than once.